A1-Road/A1ID-PoC/README.md

 Telegram / LINE environment (for frontends) and minimal Face ID mocking (for local dev).
 Optional: Docker (if you want an even more unified environment), but not strictly required.
 2. Project Scripts & Typical Workflow
-Below are the mA1n npm scripts you can use:
+Below are the main npm scripts you can use:

 npm run lint